-There are a number of indoor air quality solutions to preserve your family’s health.
+There are many indoor air quality solutions to preserve your family’s health.
 Installing a proper HVAC system is one of them.
 Moreover, there are also some tips and tricks you can try with your HVAC system for an even better impact.

 How Air Conditioning Units Can Improve Your Health

 Air conditioners were not originally intended to provide healthier indoor air.
 However, while lowering the air temperature, the system also has some effects that indirectly benefit your health, such as:

 - Filtering Pollutants Out

 Air conditioners have filters that keep airborne dust and debris from entering your room.
 However, this only works on the contaminants in the AC unit.
 It won’t clean all of the air inside the room.

 Besides getting rid of the heat, your AC unit also absorbs excess moisture from the air.
 A balanced humidity level can prevent the growth of mold, bacteria, and other microorganisms that may cause illness and various respiratory problems, such as sinuses and asthma.

 When indoor air provides thermal comfort, people can sleep better at night.
 Sleep quality is vital for every person’s physical and mental health.

 Too cold, hot, or fluctuating temperatures may drain energy and cause fatigue.
 In addition, your immune system may drop, making your body more prone to sickness.
 You can avoid such risks with an AC to keep the air temperature steady.

 To make your HVAC system provide even more health benefits to your family, you can try some of the tips below.